 Investigate Why Your Baby Wakes Up Too Early

-You’re knee deep in the sleep-deprived trenches.
-You have to understand why you are having the early wake-up in the first place.
+You’re knee-deep in the sleep-deprived trenches.
+You have to understand why you are having the early wake-up in the first place, especially focusing on your sleep schedule.
 Some of the reasons are pretty clear.
 Others are quite difficult to figure out.

 Questions To Ask If You Have A Baby Who Wakes Too Early:

 1. Is your baby going through a developmental period?